 She grew up eating the fabulous food her mother whipped up in her stove top pressure cooker, including this delicious Pressure Cooker Arroz con Pollo.
 Bren now owns twelve pressure cookers, both stove top and electric.

-The cookbook is divided into 9 sections, the last one, my favorite is desserts, including four luscious pressure cooker flans.
+The cookbook is divided into 9 sections, the last one, my favorite is desserts, including four luscious pressure cooker flan recipes.
 If you haven’t tried flan made in the pressure cooker, you’ve been missing out.

-In addition to the flans, I’m looking forward to trying her Famous Cuban Black Bean, her Bacon Lovers’ Brussels Sprouts, and her pressure cooker Orange Marmalade.
+In addition to the flans, I’m looking forward to trying her Famous Cuban Black Beans, her Bacon Lovers’ Brussels Sprouts, and her pressure cooker Orange Marmalade.

 If you’re looking to up your pressure cooking game and add a little sophistication to your meals, you’re going to want to add Modern Pressure Cooking. to your cookbook collection.

-Making Pressure Cooker Arroz con Pollo in an Instant Pot
+Making Arroz con Pollo in an Instant Pot

 An Instant Pot is one of the most popular brands of electric pressure cookers.
-They are easy to use and your Instant Pot can help you create this delicious Arroz con Pollo!
+They are easy to use and your Instant Pot can help you create this delicious Arroz con Pollo recipe!